 The form for submitting a new piece to the website (described above) asks for the following details: artist's name; title of the artwork; the physical dimensions of the artwork; up-to four 'keywords'; the medium and support used for the artwork; its subject and style; a descriptive commentary; a photograph; and the list price.
 Not all of these details are required – those that are indicated with an '*'.
 Please note when filling out the submission form that the more information you provide, the higher the likelihood that your piece will appear toward the top of our search results for prospective buyers.

-What personal information is revealed if I allow people to take delivery in person of a piece that I sell?
+What personal information is revealed if I allow people to take delivery in person of an artwork that I sell?

 If you allow people to pick purchases up in person, then your city, region and country will all be made available to prospective purchasers when they come to choose their desired delivery option.
 Furthermore, we will provide your telephone and email address to purchasers of your work in the confirmation email we send following a successful sale.
 The purchaser should then contact you to obtain your address, and to schedule a time when they can take delivery of their piece.

 What sort of image file can/should I provide for my piece?